The Frances Browne Literary Festival

 Poetry Categories and Prizes

-We welcome poems in the following categories from poets all over the globe.
+We welcomed poems in the following categories from poets all over the globe.

 Definition of 'Local'